 - This trope almost defines Kisa Shouta's angst and feelings toward Yukina Kou in Sekai-ichi Hatsukoi.

 - In Sekirei, Minato is plagued by the feeling that he isn't good enough for his Balanced Harem.
 He calls himself "unreliable", and worries that he's a worthless guy because of his failure to get into university twice, as well as being an Extreme Doormat.
 Rather than allow this to consume him or damage their relationships, he resolves to become someone worthy of their love and trust, someone that will believe in himself enough to fully return their feelings.
-He declares this to them, and asks them to wait for him until then.
+He declares this to them and asks them to wait for him until then.

 - Tommy Monoghan of the Hitman comic book ends his relationship with Tiegel once and for all by pretty much telling her outright that he's a scumbag, and if they stay together he'd just keep letting her down and screwing up.
-He's saying it because it's true, but he's ALSO saying it because he's about to take on a pretty good sized chunk of the CIA and doesn't want her around for it.
+He's saying it because it's true, but he's also saying it because he's about to take on a pretty good sized chunk of the CIA and doesn't want her around for it.
 Whether or not a reader thinks he would have said/done it if not for the whole CIA thing varies.

 - Frank Einstein Jr. is this to Henrietta in Mini Monsters, specifically in the second album.
-He falls for her at first sight, but his feelings of being rejected and his own inferiority complex towards his physical appearance; made him create an invention who makes people physically perfect.
+He falls for her at first sight, but his feelings of being rejected and his own inferiority complex towards his physical appearance made him create an invention that makes people physically perfect.
 But that became dangerous because of Henrietta's extreme bipolar disorder.
 After that, he's still very much in love with her, and Henrietta starts feeling the same for him, although they can't tell their own feelings for each other.

 - Spider-Man and Mary Jane Watson are this to each other.
 For Spider-Man, MJ is an incredibly beautiful, charismatic and talented young woman who is incredibly out of his league and would be far better off if she wasn't with him.
 For Mary Jane, Spider-Man is a selfless and brave superhero with amazing abilities.
 They each believe they aren't good enough for the other, and that they are dragging the other person down.